johnboy5358/fccLeaderboard/README.md

 - When you are finished, click the "I've completed this challenge" button and include a link to your CodePen.

 - You can get feedback on your project by sharing it with your friends on Facebook.

+### Notes:

+- Decided to use Redux for app state management simply because I need the practice.